Program of Excellence

 Information will be updated as it becomes available.

-BC Hockey’s Female U18 level is the third and final stage of the POE.
+BC Hockey’s Women's U18 level is the third and final stage of the POE.
 It is an opportunity for the top players in the Province to train and compete at an elite level and is meant to introduce players to the beginning of the Hockey Canada POE.

 The U18 program is designed to emulate national and international competitions.
 The U16 POE is designed to introduce players to the high performance setting while the U18 program provides an opportunity to excel at an elite level.
 U18 players will be evaluated by POE evaluators at the club team level throughout the season and the U16/U18 Regional Camps in the Spring.